 the high ball

 It provides plenty of ice, spirits, and mixers, making it a long and relaxing drink.
-Today, a highball is also popular with lovers of other flat whiskeys served, such as whiskey and ginger ale or whiskey and lemonade.
+Today, a highball is also popular with lovers of other flat whiskeys served, such as whiskey, ginger ale, whiskey, and lemonade.

 It is especially popular in Japan.
 The shape is not very important in a highball, but scotch and soda in a dimpled pint glass wouldn’t do to be served in it.